 While learning Verbal Aikido, some of you will say, “But I don’t talk that way.
 That is just not me.”
 This can be said of any new language you might try to learn.
 The whole purpose of learning a new language is to give you a skill that you can use when your native language is not working for you.
 The key to learning Verbal Aikido is practice, practice, and more practice.
 You must be willing to make mistakes and to learn from those mistakes to achieve mastery.
 With mastery comes success and a lot less stress.

-CHAPTER V
+CHAPTER 6

 What Are We Fighting